baaihs/PDM-Group-22/README.md

 5. Make sure you're in directory my-project
 6. Execute in terminal: mvn compile
 7. Execute in terminal: mvn exec:java -Dexec.mainClass="com.example.Database"

+(if it says credentials.txt doesn't exists, then try moving it to my-project/credentials.txt)